Rustic Twig Gate

 Bracken has checked out the Rustic Twig Gate, and approved it

-Twigs are wired on in no particular order, and a wiggly one keeps them all in place.
+Twigs are wired on in no particular order, and a wiggly one keeps them all in place using friction to hold onto them.

 It worked perfectly; my rustic twig gate swings with one hand, no more fussing with fish net and getting tangled up in it, and Bracken likes it too.